Copșa Mică: The Copșa Mică works

-The town is best known for its status (dating to the 1990s) as one of the most polluted in Europe.
+The 1933 fire at the gas field led to the creation of a carbon black factory at Copșa Mică.
+The town is best known for its status (dating to the 1990s) as one of the most polluted in Europe; in fact, at some point it was the second most polluted after Chernobyl.

 This was due to the emissions of two factories in the area: